Team-190/190-Robot-Code-Standards/docs/CONSTANTS_STANDARDS.md

 # Constants Standards
-This section provides standards that govern the constants in robot projects.

 ## Naming Conventions and Modifiers
 All constants follow SNAKE_CASE, and all constants have the modifiers: ```public static final```.